-Spring found us in ‘The Machars’ thanks to SCA President Janet Brennan together with her husband John.
+Spring found us in ‘The Machars’ thanks to former SCA Chair, Janet Brennan, together with her husband John.

 Previously an unrestored tower sold to its present owners, Janet and John Brennan, in 1999, Barholm Castle was restored to 21st century habitable condition between 2003 and the end of 2005.

 Barholm - restored between 2003 - 2005

 Structural evidence suggests that this was originally a low rectangular tower with its entrance on the first floor, probably dating from the late 15th or early 16th century.
 The L-plan conversion, incorporating a ground floor main door and turnpike stair (as well as increasing the overall height) probably dates from the late 16th century.
 The layout comprises a vaulted basement, the great hall with a notably large fireplace on the first floor and family and servants’ rooms above; there is a small vaulted cap-house at the top of the spiral staircase with the vaulting suggesting that the parapet above may have been used for a fire beacon.

 Castle of St John

 St Johns - an L-plan tower built around 1510

 This L-plan tower was built around 1510 with an additional main floor and attic being added around 1600.
 Early in the 19th century it became the local prison.
 The Victorian buildings surrounding the castle were demolished in the 1970s and it became part of the town museum in the late 1980s.
 The building was of a conventional layout with a double vaulted basement comprising two levels of storage.
 Above this was the great hall and then two levels of family rooms and attic accommodation for the servants.
 Conversion to a prison resulted in the original gabled roof being removed to facilitate the building of an exercise yard at roof level for the prisoners.